webgefrickel/kalong/src/docs/01-development/03-linting.md

 ## Accessibility: pa11y

-All pages (e.g. patterns residing in src/patterns/5-pages) will be checked for accessibility issues with [pa11y](https://github.com/pa11y/pa11y) and its default ruleset.
+All layouts (e.g. patterns residing in src/patterns/5-layouts) will be checked for accessibility issues with [pa11y](https://github.com/pa11y/pa11y) and its default ruleset.
 Please try to fix any errors, since this will enhance accessibility of your components and the site.

 Note: HTML and accessibility will only be checked during a full build.
 Sass and JavaScript will also be linted during development.